thiagobien/ACL/workshop/04_Building_Environment_zero/2_Fork_GitHub_Repositories/README.md

 ## Data needed
 * GitHub organization
-* GitHub user and password
+* GitHub user and email address and password

 ## Steps
+1. Configure your git user name and email address.

+    ```
+    (bastion)$ git config --global user.name "<firstname> <lastname>"
+    (bastion)$ git config --global user.eamil "<GitHubEmail>"
+    ```

-1. There is a script on the bastion host, the `~/forkGitHubRepositories.sh` script in your home directory.
+1. Execute the `~/forkGitHubRepositories.sh` script in your home directory.
 This script takes the name of the GitHub organization you have created in preparation for this workshop as a paramter.

     ```
     (bastion)$ ./forkGitHubRepositories.sh <GitHubOrg>